Touchstone Talks: Ep 3 - What's Your Number?

 So tax estate

-value valuation for your business,
+value valuation for your business

-obviously personal finances
+obviously personal finances and interests

-Okay.
-Looking at everything combined and
+and looking at everything combined and

 I really looked at that as saying

-is that mimics taking elements from that
+is that mimics and taking elements

-And merging it into the certified
+into the certified Financial Planner

-which would enhance
+methodology would enhance

 what I'm doing right now.